Vacant to Vibrant

 Business support and advice

 If you would like to talk to one of our team about the support we can offer your business, register with us or email firstname.lastname@example.org

 Belfast city centre’s geographical boundary limits extend from Belfast Clarendon Dock in the north east of the city, travelling clockwise parallel to the M3 motorway east to the Short Strand, then in a south westerly direction along the Ormeau Embankment to Bradbury Place in the south of the city, then continuing clockwise in a westerly direction to Broadway Road, following the Westlink carriageway in a north by north westerly direction and finishing at Nelson Street.

-Watch this 2-minute, 14-second video to hear about the Vacant to Vibrant pilot scheme.
+Watch this two-minute, 14-second video to hear about the Vacant to Vibrant pilot scheme.

 Watch this two-minute, 22-second video to hear about how the Vacant to Vibrant capital grant scheme has supported organisations and businesses in Belfast to grow.